Our Services

 Helpful Resources

-Colon irrigation can tear or infect the thin-walled pouches of diverticulosis, disrupt healthy gut bacteria, and cause dangerous electrolyte shifts, yet offers no proven benefit.
-Because of these risks, doctors strongly advise against it if you have diverticula.
+Colon irrigation is not safe if you have diverticulosis.
+The procedure can tear or infect the thin-walled diverticular pouches, disrupt healthy gut bacteria, and trigger dangerous electrolyte imbalances — all without offering any proven medical benefit.
+For these reasons, doctors strongly advise against colon irrigation for anyone with diverticula.

 Colon hydrotherapy, also called colon irrigation, has gained popularity as a "natural" way to cleanse the colon.
 But if you have diverticulosis—small pouches (diverticula) in the lining of your colon—your doctor will likely advise against it.
 In this article, we'll explain why colon irrigation can be dangerous for people with diverticula, explore safer strategies for diverticulosis management, and suggest when to seek medical help.